shahariar50/the-oyster-card-problem-solution/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# I have choosed React.js to solved this problem.

+## How to Start this app.

+You can start this app from you local computer or you can use this link to see the output https://j0slj.csb.app/

+## Start apps in local pc

+You must have installed node and npm(Yarn for better perfomance) to install this apps.

+### Steps:

+1. run `npm i or yarn`
    In the project directory, you can run:

 ### `yarn start`